scottcheng/renren-album-downloader/README.md

 * Downloading large files (> 1.3 MB) with data URI will cause Chrome to crash.
 This is why large albums are divided into several zips.
 For the same reason, extra-large photos will be opened in new tabs (rather than zipped), and you are welcomed to download them yourself.
 This should rarely happen, though. :)

 * Naming folders / files with Chinese characters sometimes leads to corrupted zips.
 Therefore, all the Chinese stuff (album name, album description, and photo descriptions) are put into info.txt, rather than used in folder / file names.

+* The zip filenames are decided by Chrome.
+New versions of Chrome would make them "download.zip", while old versions will make only "download".
+To make it easier to extract the zips, new versions of Chrome is recommended.

 * When extracting zips in Ubuntu, folders with the same name will not merge, but will become different folders with unique names.